NairodP/P3-Back/README.md

 You can also import the Postman collection from the `postman` directory (the file is in the frontend repository) to test the API endpoints.

-### Database

-The application uses a MySQL database.
-You can find the database schema in the `database` directory. (the file is in the frontend repository)